CaterpillarStudyGroup/GAMES103_mdbook/src/4_rigidcontact_Particle.md

 Intuitively, we can consider collision detection with the union of two objects as **collision detection with two separate objects**.

 P15
-# Particle Collision Response ——Penalty Method
+# 粒子碰撞响应 —— Penalty Method

 ## Quadratic Penalty Method